 The Text Analytics API is already built upon an existing Natural Language Process machine learning model.
 You cannot change or customize it.

 When using the Sentiment portion of the Text Analytics API, it will return a score from 0 to 1.
 Scores close to 0 indicate a negative sentiment, while those close to 1 indicate positive.
 The analysis is best run over short pieces of text, one or two sentences, rather than long paragraphs.

 The Language Detection API will evaluate the phrases passed in and return the language it believes the phrase is written in.
 It will also return a confidence score.
-If a phrase passed in contains more than one langauge, the Language Detection API will return only the language it’s most confident of.
+If a phrase passed in contains more than one language, the Language Detection API will return only the language it’s most confident of.

 Finally, the Named Entity Recognition API parses the text for people, places, and things.
 It can identify entities as varied as people, organizations, dates, and quantities such as temperature.

 Imagine a company using the Text Analytics API to monitor tweets that mention the company’s name.

 By running each tweet through the various APIs, the company would easily be able to create a repository of whether the general public’s sentiment was positive or negative.
 They would also be able to pull out phrases in the tweets to get context around why people are mentioning them.
 A word cloud could be built with those terms.
 It would be an easy matter to determine the language people are tweeting in, again building context.
 And finally, with named entity recognition, the company could build up a repository of other things they are mentioned along with.
 Such as if tweets always mention the company with another company or holiday.